-The first of many surprises that people often report after going sober is a new intensity of everyday experiences.
+The first of many surprises that people often report after going sober is a new intensity of everyday experiences – life in high definition.
 Whether it’s happiness, tiredness, sadness or boredom, emotions that are no longer masked by alcohol become pure and unadulterated.
 Instead of creeping up on you, they knock you for six until you are stunned that life could be so – well, life-like.

 Living life in High Definition (or HD) is a result of retraining your brain to deal with emotions without the aid of an ethanol-related lubricant.
 Admittedly this is no easy feat – we are accustomed to using alcohol to deal with every emotion and occasion that occurs.
 Christmas?
 Have a drink.
 New job?
 Have a drink.
 The end of a relationship?
 Birthday?
 Passed an exam?
 Failed an exam?
 The list of “reasons I could justify a glass of something” that we give ourselves is pretty much infinite.
 So, when you cut down, give up drinking or are preventing a lapse, a significant step in the “letting go” process is uncoupling alcohol with your emotions.

 The “glass half full” days